 Pregnant women undergo a range of hormonal changes, which can weaken their immune system and leave them more susceptible to allergies like hay fever.

 If you’re pregnant and are experiencing intense hay fever symptoms, it’s recommended you speak to a doctor.

-Hay fever is so common that many people dismiss the problem as trivial.
-However, for those suffering from the condition, it can have a massive impact on their day-to-day lives.
+Hay fever is so common that many people dismiss it as trivial.
+However, it can have a massive impact on the day-to-day lives of sufferers.

 On top of all the physical changes you’re going through during pregnancy, having to cope with hay fever can be a real problem.

 Symptoms can range from sneezing, a runny nose and feeling stuffed up to difficulties sleeping and even swelling.

 Hay fever sends your immune system into overdrive, causing it to perceive pollen from grass, trees and plants as a dangerous attack on your body.